Conflict of Interest Policy

 - No voting member of the Board or any committee whose jurisdiction includes compensation matters and who receives compensation, including direct and indirect remuneration, consulting fees, board or advisory committee fees, honoraria, as well as gifts or favors that are substantial in nature, from the College, either individually or collectively, is prohibited from providing information to any committee regarding compensation.

 Each member of the Board, principal officer, members of the President’s cabinet, and member of a committee with governing board delegated powers and such key employees as required by the College’s annual tax return, Form 990, shall annually sign as a condition of continual Board membership and/or employment a statement which affirms such person:

 - Has received a copy of this Conflicts of Interest Policy,

 - Has read and understands the Conflicts of Interest Policy,

 - Has agreed to comply with the Conflicts of Interest Policy, and

 - Understands the College is nonprofit and charitable in nature and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax‑exempt purposes.

-The Conflict of Interest Annual Disclosure Questionnaire can be found here.
+View the Conflict of Interest Annual Disclosure Questionnaire.

 To ensure the College operates in a manner consistent with its nonprofits and charitable purposes and does not engage in activities that could jeopardize its tax‑exempt status, periodic reviews shall be conducted by the College or delegated authority.
 The periodic reviews shall, at a minimum, include the following subjects: